PoorviDesai/VirtualEye/README.md

 ## Steps for cloning the project

-  i)Write git clone https://github.com/PoorviDesai/VirtualEye.git
+  i)Write git clone https://github.com/PoorviDesai/VirtualEye.git or download as zip.

   ii)Open Folder in VSCode

   iii)Ensure Nodejs is already installed

-  iv)iWrite npm install in your terminal
+  iv)Write npm install in your terminal

   v)Write node index.js in terminal